stangeorge/stangeorge.github.io/_books/the-shadow-of-the-wind.md

 ---
+layout: post
-title: The Shadow of the Wind By Carlos Ruiz Zafón
+title: The Shadow of the Wind By
+author: Carlos Ruiz Zafón
+category: books
+tags: [books, fiction]
 ---
-# The Shadow of the Wind
-By Carlos Ruiz Zafón

 This author turns on a movie projector in your mind.
 I feel I've walked through Barcelona of the thirties.
 Zafóns descriptions are vivid and you can almost touch the words.
 I imagined the world to be dark and gothic.